 At the Cambridge Primary School, maths will be taught each morning for an hour, daily.
-Each lesson will have time set aside for reasoning practise.
-In addition to this, there will be seperate, short fluency lessons to strengthen skill and knowledge.
+Each lesson uses a mastery approach and reasoning is embedded into all elements of learning.
+In addition to this, there will be seperate, short fluency lessons that precide the lesson to strengthen number proficiency and knowledge.
+Skills progression for maths (including mental maths) have been mapped out across the school to enable children to make sufficient progression in maths each year.